 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds conditions, our future financial performance, and other capital priorities.
+Unregistered Sales of Equity Securities and Use of Proceeds performance, and other capital priorities.
 The shares will be acquired in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.
 The share repurchase program has no termination date, but may be amended, suspended or discontinued at any time and does not commit us to repurchase shares of our common stock.
 The actual number and value of the shares to be purchased will depend on the performance of our stock price and other market conditions.
-We did not purchase any shares of our common stock under this program for the quarter ended March 31, 2022.
+We did not purchase any shares of our common stock under this program for the quarter ended June 30, 2022.

-On April 17, 2019, the Board of Directors authorized an additional \$300 million to the share repurchase program, bringing the total authorization since the program's launch to \$1.05 billion.
-The timing of any future share purchases, and the ultimate number of shares to be purchased, will depend on a number of factors, including business and market
+During the second quarter of 2022, the Board of Directors increased the remaining outstanding authorization for share repurchases to \$500 million.
+The timing of any future share purchases, and the ultimate number of shares to be purchased, will depend on a number of factors, including business and market conditions, our future financial